-The Bellevue District Court had 1524 misdemeanors in 2015, 18% of the total 8480 for all Eastside jurisdictions.
 The number of offenders alone represents a considerable expense to the City and its citizens in criminal justice costs but the combined ripple effects are considerably higher.
 Not all misdemeanants are placed on probation, but they all create victims.
 There are many more Bellevue residents impacted each year as a direct consequence of the crime (health, financial), as a family member of the offender (reduced income, added expenses, disruption of family unit), as a consumer (increased health care, insurance and goods costs) or member of the community (loss of productivity).
 The emotional costs are even greater to both the victims of crime, their families and to the public at large with a reduced sense of safety and security.

-What other single population has an equal cost, total combined impact, potential for reoccurrence and yet lack of targeted resources to reduce future expense?
+What other single population has an equal cost, total combined impact, potential for re-occurrence and yet lack of targeted resources to reduce future expense?
 Targeting resources to positively impact this population provides opportunity to impact whole families in the community, and the community (itself) or as a whole.